 Deciding what to wear in January can be a tricky one.
 It's still freezing so you need to stay warm and cosy, but it's also a fresh start.
-We've all likely made a resolution of some kind and have our eyes firmly fixed on moving forwards, so it's understandable if stepping back into 2018's wardrobe feels a little, well, stale.
+We've all likely made a resolution of some kind and have our eyes firmly fixed on moving forward, so it's understandable if stepping back into 2019's wardrobe feels a little, well, stale.

-Luckily there's a solution—and it's not throwing everything away!
+Luckily, there's a solution—and it's not throwing everything away!
 Naturally, a little wardrobe detox is a great idea at this time of year, but budgets are also tight post-Christmas.
-So before you toss the lot, consider the pieces you may be able to use as a gateway to spring/summer 2019's trends.
+So before you swear off certain items, consider the pieces you may be able to use as a gateway to spring/summer 2020's trends.

 We're talking teasers of a fresh colour palette, lots of layers, some chic suiting, and plenty of stripes.
-The key look for the coming season have already made themselves known, so here's your guide to easing your wardrobe into 2019—while staying warm.
+The key look for the coming season have already made themselves known, so here's your guide to easing your wardrobe into 2020 while staying warm.

 Keep scrolling for all the street style inspiration you need to inspire your January wardrobe.